tjb3171/stews-rebalanced/README.md

 ### Modpacks / Crediting
 Feel free to use in any modpacks.

-Please don't reupload to other sites without proper credit and a link to this page.
+Please don't reupload to other sites without proper credit and a link to the modrinth page.

 ---
 ### Potential Future Additions